-One leading priest within a major Byzantine Orthodox jurisdiction within this country not only believes in reincarnation, but has engaged for years in research into methods of past-life recall.
-Our monastery has done research for him on the subject of reincarnation in early Christianity, and that research has been embodied in May A Christian Believe In Reincarnation?
-I am sorry to tell you that this very priest also publicly denounces reincarnation as incompatible with Orthodox Christianity!
+One leading priest within a major Eastern Orthodox jurisdiction within this country not only believed in reincarnation, but engaged for years in research into methods of past-life recall.
+Our monastery did research for him on the subject of reincarnation in early Christianity, and that research has been embodied in May A Christian Believe In Reincarnation?
+I am sorry to tell you that this very priest also publicly denounces reincarnation as incompatible with Christianity!